 Mentoring Program of the Faculty of Medicine - MOMENTE

-The LMU Munich Medical Faculty aims to promote the scientific potential of women and men and supports outstanding young scientists on their path to a professorship with its mentoring program.
+The Faculty of Medicine aims to promote the scientific potential of both women and men, and supports outstanding young scientists on their path to a professorship through its mentoring program.

-The mentoring program focuses on transferring knowledge and experience to help participants develop and pursue individually viable strategies for a career in science.
-In the medium term, the Faculty of Medicine aims to increase the number of female professors at universities and improve the compatibility of scientific qualifications and family life.
+The mentoring program focuses on transferring knowledge and experience to help participants develop and pursue individually viable strategies for a scientific career.
+In the medium term, the Faculty of Medicine aims to increase the number of female professors at universities and to improve the compatibility of scientific careers and family life.

 Programme content

-The mentees receiving support conclude an individual agreement with their respective mentors regarding the mentoring relationship, in which the duration, mode of contact and individual goals of the mentoring relationship are specified.
-The mentors support the mentees in their personal and professional development.
+Mentees receiving support establish an individual agreement with their respective mentors regarding the mentoring relationship, specifying its duration, mode of contact and individual goals.
+Mentors support the mentees in their personal and professional development.

 In addition to the individual mentoring relationship, a structured framework programme offers mentees further opportunities for personal development.
-Regular events (including workshops, group coaching sessions and networking meetings) are tailored to the needs of the mentees.
-In addition, internal faculty networking is facilitated in order to exchange experiences, share knowledge and information, and support each other in their academic careers.
+Regular events-including workshops, group coaching sessions, and networking meetings-are tailored to the mentees´ needs.
+Moreover, internal faculty networking is facilitated to enable the exchange of experiences, sharing of knowledge and information, and mutual support in academic careers.

-Mentees have their own budget at their disposal during the funding year.
-In consultation with the mentor, financial support can be provided for workshops and training courses, travel expenses and assistants, as well as childcare outside of regular childcare hours.
+Mentees have their own budget available during the funding year.
+In consultation with their mentor, financial support can be provided for workshops and training courses, travel expenses, assistants, and childcare outside of regular childcare hours.

 Application

-Applications for the 2026 funding period are expected to be possible in autumn 2025.
+Applications for the funding period 2027 will likely be possible in autumn 2026.

 Speaker